Tips for the First-Time Business Traveler

 Packing cubes – Don’t pack your clothes all in one large suitcase.
 Packing cubes are ideal for keeping your clothes organized and neat.

 Travel-friendly makeup – Makeup is more than just a fashion statement.
-It can help you look your best, protect your skin, and keep you comfortable.
+It can help you look your best, protect your skin, and stay comfortable.

 Sunscreen and bug spray – The last thing you want is to be sitting on the beach with an itchy sunburn and a mosquito bite.

 Electronics – Take a laptop, tablet, and smartphone.
-Also, bring a printer, scanner, and other electronics you may need.
+Also, bring a printer, scanner, and other necessary electronics.

 Money – Bring a wallet, credit cards, and a cash card.

-Documentation – Bring your passport, visa, work permit, and any other documentation you’ll need.
+Documentation – Bring your passport, visa, work permit, and other documentation.

 You’ll also want to bring: